Stevie Wonder

 Stevie Wonder with a Grammy Statuette

-In 2007, Wonder embarked on a major tour across the United States in memory of his late mother, donating the concert proceeds to charity.
+In 2007, Wonder launched a major U.S. tour honoring his late mother, donating all proceeds to charity.

-In the 2010s, he appeared at significant events, including the opening ceremony of the World Summer Special Olympics in Greece.
+Throughout the 2010s, he performed at major events, including the opening ceremony of the World Summer Special Olympics in Greece.

 Stevie Wonder and Elton John